-Beautiful solid sterling silver post earrings, plated with rhodium; one diamond on each earring.
+Beautiful solid sterling silver post earrings, plated with rhodium; two diamonds on each earring.

 Silver was once called the 'lunar' metal – its appearance being cold and luminous, similar to the moon's reflection on water.
 It has always been a valuable metal, ever since it was discovered and first mined in Anatolia (now Turkey), more than 6,000 years ago.
 Classed as a 'Noble' metal, silver has a stable chemical structure that resists oxidation and corrosion from acids.
 At Hot Diamonds we're proud to use quality sterling silver in our silver jewelry collections.

 Sterling silver is an alloy – 92.5% fine silver and 7.5% copper.
 Copper is added to fine silver so that it becomes more workable and durable, whilst retaining all of its beauty.

 Rhodium Plating Rhodium is the hardest of all precious metals and is extremely expensive.
 At Hot Diamonds, we plate all of our sterling silver jewelry with rhodium to ensure that our products have the most wear resistant finish possible, and that our sterling silver reflects light beautifully.

 Diamond Classification – The 4 C's The quality of diamonds can be graded using the 4 C's, namely: carat; cut; colour and clarity.
 Carat Carat refers to the weight of diamonds.
 One carat (0.2 grams) is often divided into 100 points, so that a diamond's weight can be easily and accurately measured.
 For example, a one point diamond is a diamond that is 1/100th of a carat in weight.
 We use both one and two point diamonds in our jewelry collections.
 Where Hot Diamonds jewelry is set with two point diamonds, this will be noted within the product specifications section for the product on the website.